|San José State University|

 The record of the extent of arctic sea ice in recent years shown below indicates that while the sea ice declined to a minimum in 2007 it has been increasing since then.
 The graph displays the mean levels throughout the year and curves that represent the mean plus and minus one standard deviation.
 The standard deviation used is a constant, indicating that is computed from all of the data rather than for each part of the year.

 Background information on the matter of the extent of arctic sea ice at the end of the summer see Arctic Sea Ice in the Summer.
-The purpose of this webpage is compute the standard deviation of the sea ice extent throughout the year.
-The data used is the arctic sea ice extent made available from the website of the IARC-JAXA Information System (IJIS) at the International Arctic Research Center in corporation with the Japan Aerospace Exploration Agency (JAXA).
+The purpose of this webpage is to compute the standard deviation of the sea ice extent throughout the year.
+The data used is the arctic sea ice extent made available from the website of the IARC-JAXA Information System (IJIS) at the International Arctic Research Center in cooperation with the Japan Aerospace Exploration Agency (JAXA).

 The graph provided by IARC-JAXA, shown below, indicates the variation in the sea ice extent is much larger at the times of the minimum and maximum that it is the other times of the year.

 The downloadable data from IARC-JAXA has some normal problems.
 There is missing data for some days.
 If these occurred at ends of data period those days were left out of the computation of the mean and variance.
 If the missing data points were within the data period an interpolated figure was used based upon the adjacent years.
 The two data points for February 29th (2004 and 2008) were simply left out of the analysis.